thatumi/Basics-of-Programing-2-HW/README.md

 After the first round, items spawn, allowing us to replenish our health and HP.

-In the command line, you can see what actions you can take at each step, and there is also documentation available.
+In the command line, you can see what actions you can take at each step.

 (Note: The "cportatest" files were part of the university's automatic testing website.)